GBrachetta/Parfumier/README.md

 The app also gives administrators to possibility to add new perfumes, types of perfumes, edit their contents, images and delete them.

-I love fragrances and always wished to have an app allowing me to save my perfumes, share reviews and be able to connect with other perfume lovers.
+I love fragrances and wanted a platform to be able document my perfume collection and offer my reviews on different fragrances.

-Parfumier is the result of that passion.
+I developed Parfumier not just to facilitate this, but also to share my passion with others, connect with like-minded individuals and encourage people to explore the world of perfumes.

 Please send me a message if you would like to be an administrator and so be able to enter, edit and deal with perfumes.